mulle-sde/mulle-env/README.md

 mulle-sde -d /tmp/xxx -c env
 ```

-This environment can be modified by reading a profile file
+This environment is modified by reading a profile file
 `.mulle-env/share/environment.sh`.
 With this file new environment variables,
 especially PATH and aliases can be defined.
 Usually you do not manually edit
 this files, but use mulle-env commands and mulle-env plugins to customize the